 Long jump ropes (more than one person can jump at the same time)

 Cultural sharing items i.e. a small musical instrument that you play, magic tricks, costume, etc.

 Compact indoor games or projects i.e. cards or beads & yarn

 Do I need to sign a Waiver, Release, & Indemnity?

-What can I bring with me as gifts for Thailand and Cambodian friends?
+What can I bring with me as gifts for our Thailand friends?